Drabble/AMT_Labo01/README.md

-# AMT-Phase_2-Drabble-Serneels
+# AMT-Phase_3-Drabble-Serneels

 ## Introduction

-This repo contains a simple java EE app with login/register and permissions.
+This repo contains a MVC java EE app with login/register and permissions.
+It also implements a JAX-RS REST API for CRUD operations on the users.
+It uses EJB for the services.
+The database is stored inside a singleton EJB.

 ## Quick start